Share it! Science : Composting with Worms! A Great Activity for School or Home

 You can easily build your own worm bin, or you can purchase one.
 I inherited a Worm-A-Way bin filled with worms when I took on my teaching job.

 It was an excellent little worm bin and we maintained worms in the classroom with this set-up successfully for 7 years.
 (When issues arose, it was my fault, which I will explain later!)
-Currently, this bin is unavailable through Amazon, but you can find many other alternatives there with good reviews!
+Currently, this bin is unavailable through Amazon, but you can find many other alternatives like this one.

 If you are interested in building your own bin, like this one that we keep in our basement at home, it is fairly simple.